nktnet1/sync-request-curl/ROADMAP.md

       emitting both fields in one message; fail before cache, retry, or native transport rather than preserving Node/`then-request`'s permissive
       behaviour.
+- [x] Validate caller-supplied `Content-Length` whenever the exact request payload size is known.
+The value must use the `1*DIGIT` grammar, repeated outbound fields are rejected, and the decimal value must match the actual byte length of raw/JSON content or the known zero-length empty request.
+      Matching values (including leading zeroes) are preserved.
+Empty GET/DELETE/HEAD requests still do not gain a generated length, but an explicit non-zero length is rejected.
+This intentionally fixes the permissive Node/`then-request` behaviour rather than forwarding framing metadata known to be incorrect, which RFC 9110 section 8.6 forbids.
+      Multipart remains separate because native libcurl serialization owns its final boundary and encoded size.

 Intentional differences: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` passes explicit request